cksystemsteaching/selfie/README.md

 Then, there is the executed instruction `addi gp,t0,0`.
 The interesting part, however, is `t0==69640(0x11008) |- gp==0x0 -> gp==0x11008` where `==` means equality, not assignment.
 Everything to the left of the `|-` symbol is the part of the state on which the `addi` instruction depends before executing the instruction.
 Here, it obviously depends on the value of `t0` which happens to be `69640` in decimal notation and `0x11008` in hexadecimal notation.
 Everything between `|-` and `->` is the part of the state that changes when executing the instruction.
 This is obviously the value in register `gp` which happens to be `0x0` before executing the instruction.
 Finally, everything to the right of `->` is again the part of the state that changes but only after executing the instruction.
 With `gp` now equal to `0x11008`, the value in `t0` has obviously been copied to `gp`.

 Let us reflect on what is going on here.
 When the CPU executes an instruction, a *state transition* takes place and information *flows* between registers and possibly memory.
 In fact, the semantics `rd = rs1 + imm; pc = pc + 4` of the `addi` instruction formalizes that flow of information.
 The `rd = rs1 + imm` part before the semicolon, that is, the flow of information from `t0` to `gp` in our example and explicitly shown in `t0==69640(0x11008) |- gp==0x0 -> gp==0x11008`, is called *data flow*.
-The `pc = pc + 4` part after the semicolon, which is implicit in the line printed by selfie's debugger, is called *control flow*.
+The `pc = pc + 4` part after the semicolon, which is implicit in the line printed by the selfie debugger, is called *control flow*.
 In fact, here it is *sequential* control flow, that is, control flow from one instruction to the next instruction in memory.

 > All instructions entail control flow, many but not all also entail data flow